Lonicera 'Dropmore Scarlet' Description

 More Info, How-To's, Videos and more

 Soil: Average, medium moisture, well-drained soils.
-Best in humus rich soils with good drainage.
+Best in rich soils with good drainage but fairly adaptable.

 Light: Full sun is best for good flowering

 Water: Once established, the plants need only moderate watering, unless the summer is very dry.
 Does best in average to evenly moist conditions, but will not tolerate standing water.

 Fertilizing: Honeysuckle grows so well that little or no fertilizer is necessary in most cases.
 If planted in poor soil, you can apply organic, or slow release low-nitrogen, high-phosphorus 5-10-5 fertilizer in spring (after the first growing season).

 Winterizing: Consider applying mulch around the root zone in winter to protect it in exposed locations or colder zones.